zfs-old-crap/linkytime/docs/DeveloperGuide.md

     Use case ends.

-### UC-002: Add an entry
+### UC-002: Add a meeting

 **MSS**

-1. User requests to add a new entry to the list.
+1. User requests to add a new meeting to the list.
-2. LinkyTime adds a new entry with given parameters in the list.
+2. LinkyTime adds a new meeting with given parameters in the list.

     Use case ends.